-First Offense: Suspension from parking or driving on the parking lot for 30 school days.
-Second Offense: Suspension from parking or driving on the parking lot for one quarter or semester.
-Third Offense: Suspension from parking or driving on the parking lot for the remainder of the school year or for an entire school year.
+First Offense: Suspension from parking or driving on the parking lot for quarter or semester.

+30 school days.

+Second Offense: Suspension from parking or driving on the parking lot for one remainder of the school year or for an entire school year.